bbc/simorgh/src/app/components/MostRead/README.md

 This component renders a collection of most read articles to a news page so that relevant and trusted onward journeys are provided for the audience.
 It is featured on Homepages, Topic, Article, and Story pages and comprises a number rank, a title, and a link to the article.
 These elements sit within a region landmark.
 The component limits the number of Most Read items to be displayed based on the [`mostRead -> numberOfItems`](https://github.com/bbc/simorgh/blob/561414ae7c1e6636372381a8e0deddf48f926c1c/src/app/lib/config/services/mundo.ts#L256-L257) value for each service.

-The component uses a [MostReadData](https://github.com/bbc/simorgh/blob/c4d38ae16587f29306d1109ea19bd55205c5709b/src/app/components/MostRead/types.ts#L79-L90) type, containing a simplified version of data which is passed in and used to render the information on the page.
-This data contains an items array with the following fields: id, rank, title, href, and timestamp.
+The component uses a [MostReadData](https://github.com/bbc/simorgh/blob/c4d38ae16587f29306d1109ea19bd55205c5709b/src/app/components/MostRead/types.ts#L79-L90) type, which contains an items array with the following fields: id, rank, title, href, and timestamp.

-It also uses a [ColumnLayout](https://github.com/bbc/simorgh/blob/c4d38ae16587f29306d1109ea19bd55205c5709b/src/app/components/MostRead/types.ts#L7) type that determines how many columns the component is spread across: `oneColumn`, `twoColumn` or `multiColumn`.
+It also uses a [ColumnLayout](https://github.com/bbc/simorgh/blob/c4d38ae16587f29306d1109ea19bd55205c5709b/src/app/components/MostRead/types.ts#L7) type that determines how many columns the component is spread across: `oneColumn`, `twoColumn` or `multiColumn`. `multiColumn` will spread the component across 5 columns.

 ## Props